eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/query-module/index.md

 | -------- | ------- | -------- | -------------- | ------------ |
 | js.config.modules.query.startWith | false | no | none | boolean |

-Set this property to true to load this module as default one after login.
+Set this property to true to load this module as the default one after login.

 !!! info